DLT-EarlyBirds/it-compliance/README.md

-# Aud IT
+# Aud-IT
 A repository containing the code implementation for DLT4PI practical course for IT Compliance

-The goal of _Aud IT_ is to make IT compliance easier for financial service providers.
+The goal of _Aud-IT_ is to make IT compliance easier for financial service providers.
 It optimizes the auditing processes for auditors and supervisory authorities.

 The project consists of three main modules: